Care For Aching Feet

 Your Remarkable Feet

 With 26 bones, 33 joints, and more than 100 muscles, the human foot is capable of supporting your body weight plus most items you carry.
 Think about weightlifters.
-Many benchpress more than their body weight.
+Many of them benchpress more than their body weight.
 Or imagine yourself bearing the weight of a sofa on the lower end while carrying it upstairs with a friend.
 Walking, jogging, and running, all demonstrate deft balancing and strength.

 Taking Care of Your Foot